Eyewitness account

 What about the children and their later medical studies, given family high hopes and expectations.
 For others, like my other half-uncle in the Navy. to stay was to endure re-education, a price to reunite with his mom/brother – a train conductor – from up North.

 Without embarkation papers at the Embassy was one thing.
-To leap on the barge on a civilian’s verbal promise of free get-out-of-jail card was another (Nixon’s nose grew longer in my vivid imagination).
+To leap on the barge on a civilian’s verbal get-out-of-jail card was another (Nixon’s nose grew longer in my vivid imagination).

-In our stuffy car, a hung jury:” Are we going or not!”.
+Our stuffy Simca housed a hung jury:” Are we going or not!”.
 Soaking-wet – like in a Mexican stand-off.
 Our window of opportunity was fast closing.
 Chronos vs Kairos, time vs eternity.

 A PA “All-Aboard” kept reverberating, percolating to tip the undecisive scale.

-Suddenly, a unanimous decision made itself, like poker game’s last draw.
-It set in motion our entire future.
-My brother-in-law tossed his car key like a coin toss to a bystander, the same one who had made several passes (canh me) while we were frightened and sweated as if on a guide-less Safari.
+Suddenly, a unanimous decision made itself, like a poker last draw.
+My brother-in-law tossed the car key to a bystander, the shirtless one who had made several passes (canh me) while we were frightened and frustrated with indecision.

-Over the course of those 24 hours, not just key to the car, but key to the country got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.
-Like a V shape, we reached bottom before rising.
+and over the course of those 24 hours, not just key to the car, but key to the country got changed hands (2:30PM) “Infinity in the – empty – palm of your hand”.
+Our decent reached its bottom before rising.

-We filed out leaving behind decades-long of “beaucoup dien cai dau” as the expression goes.
-In 1973, between Operation Homecoming and Vietnamization of the war, we should have been warned.
-The day before, when RVN Congress convened to confirm President Minh, only 136 out of 219 were present.
-Even our Chief of Staff Cao van Vien had fled right behind Thieu.
+We filed out leaving behind decades-long of “beaucoup dien cai dau”, a line often used throughout my upbringing (later aptly delivered by our de facto actress in exile Kieu Chinh in Hamburger Hill).
+Between Operation Homecoming and Vietnamization of the war, we should have been warned.
+The day before, when RVN Congress convened to confirm Big Minh, only 136 out of 219 were present.
+Even our Chief of Staff Cao Van Vien had fled right after Thieu.

 No more time.
-The whole city was like a wet sponge that soaked up sweat, blood and tears.
-Catholic paratroopers shot each other to avoid the ultimate sin of suicide.
-To us, it just stopped short if we had had two heads to deliberate future outcome.
+The whole city was like a wet sponge that soaked up sweat and sulfur, blood and tears.
+Catholic paratroopers shot each other to avoid the doctrinally forbidden sin of suicide.
+Last say was cut short by the sound of self-inflicted shots.

-Apprehension and anticipation, anxiety and anger imploded (what had God wrought!).
-Like my friend, out of self-preservation, we jumped and hopped to new life.
+Apprehension and anticipation, anxiety and anger all imploded (what had God wrought!).
+Like my friend, out of self-preservation, who jumped – we hopped (Thoa, this is for you in San Diego.
+Who could see the future.)

 __________________________________________________

-Knapsacks and my mom first, over the sandbag wall, followed by kids then adults.
-We climbed with cramped legs and under watchful eyes, surprisingly unscathed and hassle-free.
-On the other side we could then have time to then breathe in fresh air.
+Knapsacks and my mom over first followed by kids then adults.
+We climbed the sand wall in cramp legs and under watchful eyes, yet miraculously unscathed and hassle-free.
+Only situated over the other side on cold steel floor of the barge that we could then breathe in fresh air.

 Growing up, I kept hearing about Operation Passage to Freedom.
 As Gordon Lightfoot put it: “Just like an old-time movie…the ending is just too hard to take”” If you could read my mind”.
 It’s my turn, in a digitally mastered version of that old-Black-and-White 16-mm or super 8 footage.
 What I had imagined i.e. famine and future; family and fortune, took on real experiential meaning e.g. would I be allowed to scribble some post-cards to my dad, as previously sent from the North.

-Southward evacuation footage showed old folks craned up in cargo net, swung over then dropped aboard Southward ships, with fanfare and banners e.g. “To join the exodus is to keep your dignity” (Di cu de giu gin pham gia con nguoi) on “tau ha mom” (WWII cargo ships).
-Suddenly it’s our turn which began in Danang (3/75) – with World Airways chaotic evac to repeat outside of Con Son Island (refugees as cargo in net once again – you become what you ate e.g. rice cargo).
+1954 intra-country evacuation footage showed old folks in cargo net, craned up and swung over before gently dropped aboard US-assisted French Southward ships, with fanfare and banners e.g. “To join the exodus is to keep your dignity” (Di cu de giu gin pham gia con nguoi) on “tau ha mom” (WWII cargo ships).
+Suddenly it’s our turn which began in Danang (3/75) – with World Airways chaotic evac to repeat outside of Con Son Island with refugees as cargo in net once again.

 30 days’ worth of retrofitting the barge (3/75-4/75) vs 300 days to pack (54) for the adults.
-Years later, with ODP, veterans of war were legally and orderly processed for departure.
-What screwed up in war finally was rectifed in peace.
+Years later, veterans of war were legally and orderly processed for departure under bi=lateral agreement.
+What screwed up in war finally was rectified in peace.

 Instead of a grain of sand, we found a wall-full, a buffer between barge and bystanders (East and West, the twain shall never meet).
 Melody began to fade in as if to hasten our departure.
-Songs of my family – given huge generation gap, I could not have previously understood.
+Songs of my family – given huge generation gap, I previously couldn’t relate to.
 Cry, my beloved country.
 “Ben cau bien gioi…” (By the Bridge over Ben Hai).
-The weight of war – once oral vignettes over meals became mine to take ownership and pass them on.
+The weight of war – once oral vignettes over late dinner, then became mine to take personal ownership.

-My brother – a divorcee – while catching his breath after the climb – noticed some weeping girls.
-With them violins for carry-on and not a single embarkation pass.
+My brother – a divorcee – while catching his breath after the half-hearted climb – noticed some weeping girls.
+With them only a few violins as carry-on and not a single embarkation pass.

 We didn’t need form letters or fuel tank after all.

-It was unusual since barges were intended for cargo transport, not human.
+It was unusual since barges were intended for cargo transport.

 Oh, how society would remarkably improve if everyone behaved as fellow species on an inter-galactic travel i.e. long-haul civility (win/win) vs short-term cannibalism (zero sum).